fmentink/UMAShiftML3Scripts/ShiftML3/README.md

 ## Notes

 - **Ensemble:** the 8 models are run independently; their tensors are averaged before eigenvalue extraction.
-This is more physically meaningful than averaging eigenvalues separately.
 - **Units:** all shifts in ppm (shielding convention: σ11 ≥ σ22 ≥ σ33).
 - If model loading fails, check that `shiftml` is installed and up to date: <https://github.com/compo-molab/ShiftML>.